stephceraso/designpedagogy/works-cited.md

 _Computers and Composition_ 24.4 (2010): 249-265.

 ———.
 “A Maker Mentality Toward Writing.” _Digital Rhetoric Collaborative_.
 28 March 2016.
 Web.
 7 April 2016. <http://www.digitalrhetoriccollaborative.org/2016/03/28/ a-maker-mentality-toward-writing/>. [did we want both of these citations?]

+Shivers-McNair, Ann.
+"What Can We Learn about Writing and Rhetoric from a Makerspace?" _Digital Rhetoric Collaborative_.
+17 March 2016.
+Web.
+1 Jan.
+2017. <http://www.digitalrhetoriccollaborative.org/2016/03/17/what-can-we-learn-about-writing-and-rhetoric-from-a-makerspace/>.

 Syverson, Margaret A. _The Wealth of Reality: An Ecology of Composition_.
 Carbondale: Southern Illinois UP, 1999.